St. Paul's F.C.

 St. Paul's F.C. is a football club based on the Channel Island of Jersey.
 They are affiliated to the Jersey Football Association and play in the Jersey Football Combination Premiership.

-The club has won the top tier of league football in Jersey 21 times, a joint record, and has the won the top Channel Islands competition, The Upton 15 times, second only to Northerners.
+The club has won the top tier of league football in Jersey 21 times, a joint record, and has won the top Channel Islands competition, The Upton 15 times, second only to Northerners.

 History

 The club was formed on 10 May 1919 at a meeting of the Old St Paul's Association at St Paul's School.
 On 5 June 2019 they made the decision to play in yellow and black, the colours on the Old St Paul's Association.
-The first competitive match was against YMCA and they club lost 7–1 and was played at West Mount.
+The first competitive match was against YMCA and the club lost 7–1 and was played at West Mount.

 The club has a rich history of producing some of Jersey's most notable players, with the likes of Graeme Le Saux and Brett Pitman coming through the ranks to become established professional footballers.
 In the 2009–10 season, they became the first club to win all six competitions in one season, by winning the league, four cups and the Upton (an inter-island cup final between the league champions of Jersey and Guernsey).

 In 2015, the club created history by winning the Upton 9–0 against Guernsey Northerners, the biggest win in the history of the competition.

 In 2018, two club players represented the England national football C team, Euan Van De Vliet and Harry Curtis.